Christopher Stewardson is on a journey to direct his upcoming short film, Man-tis!

 Kurt Neumann’s 1958 version of The Fly and Joe Dante’s Matinee are really the primary influences of Man-tis!
-I love how affectionate Matinee is toward 1950s science fiction and horror pictures – it really relishes with how fantastic those films were.
+I love how affectionate Matinee is toward 1950s science fiction and horror pictures.
 With Man-tis!
-I really want to emulate that sense of affection for the plethora of monster movies from the 50s that I loved as a child – and still do!
+I really want to emulate that sense of affection for the plethora of monster movies from the ’50s that I loved as a child – and still do!

 Describe ‘Man-tis!’ in three words.

-In the words of Jess, our amazing sound mixer, “big buggo man”
+In the words of Jess Watkins, our amazing sound mixer, “big buggo man.”

 Will there be a sequel to ‘Man-tis!’?

 There are currently no plans for a sequel, I’m afraid.
 However, certainly expect to see more from myself and the rest of the Man-tis! team!